Coincidence Algebra Bundle for Decay Quivers: An Algebraic Approach to Gamma-ray Spectroscopy: Coincidence Algebra Bundle

-With the coincidence decay space now defined, we may consider an algebra on this vector space.
-The path algebra defined for a quiver uses concatenation of paths.
-In this manner, a given vector, when squared, will acquire components of concatenated paths where the coefficients are multiplied.
-In the context of decays this alludes to coincidence probabilities or joint probabilities of the two paths.
-When considering non-connected pairs/sets-of-paths, one must consider what type of multiplication is appropriate when building coincidences out of paths.
-In the event that the coincidences contain connected paths, it must also reduce to the original path algebra.
-When considering coincidences and their probabilities, what matters is precisely how they are not connected.
-A degree of connectivity can be defined by a sum over connecting paths.
-This is made clear by considering two gammas that are not connected in the decay.
-If one gamma is at a higher level, what determines if that decay will lead to the second gamma is the sum of the probabilities contained in the different paths that connect them.
 If the two gammas \textit{are directly connected}, i.e., concatenate to a larger path, then the sum will simply reduce to the product of their two transition probabilities.
 However, in the path algebra formalism, the decay scheme exist as a decay vector in the decay vector space; we simply get correct product of probabilities since the transition probabilities are contained in the components of the decay vector, i.e., they are inherently in the vector multiplication by use of the decay vector.
 When a decay vector existing in the decay vector space -- which is now taken to be a subspace of the coincidence decay space -- is squared, the product needs to allow for tensor product terms where the coefficients have the appropriate values; i.e., the sum of the paths connecting them.
 The vector multiplication in the coincidence decay space therefore must depend on the decay vector; i.e., the product of two basis vectors in the coincidence space needs to give a third vector that has a scalar factor which is a function of the decay vector.
 An algebra therefore can not be defined on the entire vector space and what is needed is an \textit{algebra bundle}, i.e., a fiber bundle where the base space is the path algebra of the decay quiver and the fibers are a coincidence algebra defined at every point in the base space.
 Before we define the algebra, let us start with the notion of connectivity between two paths.

 \begin{definition} The \textit{scalar connection} $c_d:k\mathcal{D}\rightarrow \mathbb{R}$ between two paths $\widehat{p_i},\widehat{p_j}\in P$ in a decay vector $d$ is defined as follows: